chloebubble/tuv/README.md

-# TUV
+# tuv

-A terminal UI for managing Python projects created with [uv](https://github.com/astral-sh/uv).
+A terminal UI written in Go for managing Python projects created with [uv](https://github.com/astral-sh/uv).
 Create, view, and manage your Python projects with a simple interface.

 ## Features